imjoseangel/sandbox/kubernetes/netdebug/README.md

 The `search` represents the search path for a particular domain.
 Interestingly dev.to or example.com are not FQDN (fully qualified domain name).
 A standard convention that most DNS resolvers follow is that if a domain ends with a dot (.) (representing the root zone), the domain is considered to be FQDN.
 Some resolvers try to act smart and append the dot (.) themselves.
 So dev.to. is an FQDN, dev.to is not.

 One important point from the [resolv.conf(5) Linux man page](https://man7.org/linux/man-pages/man5/resolv.conf.5.html) For environments with multiple subdomains please read options `ndots:n` to avoid unnecessary traffic for the root-dns-servers.
-Note that this process may be slow and will generate a lot of network traffic if the servers for the listed domains are not local and that queries will time out if no server is available for one of the domains.
+Note that this process may be slow and can generate a lot of network traffic if the servers for the listed domains are not local and that queries will time out if no server is available for one of the domains.

 The `ndots` represents the threshold value of the number of dots in a query name to consider it a "fully qualified" domain name.